-I recommend talking to a dedicated SEO specialist, and be prepared to pay a lot of money for something that will bring a lot of value to your business.
+I recommend talking to a dedicated SEO specialist or growth hacker, and be prepared to pay a lot of money for something that will bring a lot of value to your business.

 A Squarespace website designer based in Oxford, UK, I'm on a mission to turn uninspiring, unloved websites into interesting, relevant experiences that show instantly what you offer and why people need you in their lives.
 More info.